 Additionally, amphetamine users may experience issues with ulcers, mood disturbances, delusions, paranoia, and hallucinations.

 Bingeing on Stimulants?
-What Can You Do?
+What Can You do?

 If you or a loved one is bingeing on stimulants, it’s essential to reach out for help from your physician or an addiction specialist.
 Time is of the essence for those who binge on stimulants.
 One major binge could be deadly, so don’t wait around in reaching out for help.
-If you’re on a stimulant binge right now, seek help immediately from a medical professional for evaluation.
+If you’re on a stimulant binge right now, seek help immediately from a medical professional for an evaluation.
 It’s nothing to play around with.

 If you’re thinking about bingeing on stimulants, don’t do it.
 There’s a very real risk of overdosing, which can cause death.
 It’s far too risky.